ashish-102/Meme_generater/README.md

 2. **Create Meme**: Select a meme template or upload your own image.
 Use the HTML canvas, CSS, and JavaScript functionality to add text and customize the appearance of your meme.

-3. **Save Meme**: Once you are satisfied with your meme, click the "Save" button to store it in the SQLite database.
+3. **Save Meme**: Once you are satisfied with your meme, click the "Export" button to store it in the SQLite database.

-4. **View Memes**: Navigate to the "My Memes" page to view all the memes you have created.
+4. **View Memes**: Navigate to the "Downloader" page to view all the memes you have created.

 ## Technologies Used